 The FSASC universe consists of ambulatory surgery locations that are not affiliated with hospitals and includes those which are regulated by the states, have as their primary business activity the provision of outpatient surgery, or are certified by the Centers for Medicare and Medicaid Services (CMS) for Medicare participation.
 The universe includes pain block (pain treatment) facilities but excludes facilities dedicated exclusively to dentistry, podiatry, abortion, family planning, and/or birthing.
 The sampling frame of FSASCs will be compiled from the most recently available releases of two data bases.
 One of these is the Freestanding Outpatient Surgery Center Database from IMS Health, Inc. (formerly known as Verispan and SMG) and the other is the Ambulatory Surgery Center “provider of service” file maintained by CMS.
 The sample will be updated every three years.

 Two stage samples of ambulatory surgeries will be selected with FSASCs being selected in the first stage.
 A stratified list sample of 310 FSASCs will be selected with strata defined by Census region and five surgery specialty groups (ophthalmic, gastrointestinal, multi-specialty, general, and other).
 The facility sample will be systematically divided into 5 representative panels which, in turn, will be randomly ordered for rotating assignments to reporting periods of three months each.
 The result will be a total of about 250 FSASCs in the sample annually with each being included in the sample for only three out of every 15 months.

-For FSASCs, the sample consists of two stages, with FSASCs selected in the first stage and visits selected within the ambulatory units in the second stage.
-In-scope locations for FSASC ambulatory surgery include all dedicated ambulatory surgery rooms, cystoscopy and endoscopy units, cardiac catheterization labs, laser procedure, and pain block rooms.
-Out-of-scope locations include those dedicated exclusively to dentistry, podiatry, abortion, births, family planning, and small procedures (e.g., wart removal and needle biopsy).
+Visits selected within the ambulatory units in the second stage.
+The visit sampling procedures for FSASCs will be similar to those used in non-remote reporting hospitals (see below).

 Estimates for inpatient component